mughalk/csc301-a2/docs/writeup.md

 - Refined the update command logic to implement partial-update semantics (only updating provided fields)
 - Added database integration for persistence

-**Assessment**: ~40% of initial UserService code came from AI suggestions, but the final implementation is ~60% custom modifications.
-The core business logic, database integration, and error handling patterns are production-ready.
+**Assessment**: ~20% of initial UserService code came from AI suggestions and 20% from server code in lecture, but the final implementation is ~60% custom modifications.
+The core logic, database integration, and error handling patterns are production-ready.

 ### 1.2 UserService - Error Response Code Consolidation (MODIFIED)
 **Usage**: AI was used to generate a unified error response helper method and refactor multiple error handling branches that were initially returning inconsistent status codes.